AbdhilahiRWabwire/tools-utilities/up-repo/README.md

 # Update Repository

-Update Tool for Git
+Update Tool for all Git Repositories in a Directory

 ## Features

-- Git Pull
+- Git Pull in all Git Repositories in a Directory
-- Git Garbage Collection
+- Git Garbage Collection in all Git Repositories in a Directory

 ## Build